marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 {: #fig-yang-data-model title="SCHC CoAP Extension YANG Data Model" artwork-align="left"}

 ## Version -00 to -01 ## {#sec-00-01}

+* Fixed an example, as per the erratum with Errata ID 7623.

 * Added YANG data model for the ietf-schc-coap-ext module.